What is a drug-free workplace program?

 Are there any laws associated with drug-free policies?

-Additionally, the Federal Drug-Free Workplace Programs outline the requirements for a drug-free workplace.
+Additionally, the federal Drug-Free Workplace Act outlines the requirements for a drug-free workplace.

 In New York, Industrial Code Rule 60 dictates the drug-free requirements for workers’ comp premium credits.
 Other states have similar programs.